steveLeVesconte/go_game_react/README.md

+# go_game_react

+# An experiment/false start - may delete soon.
+No value here for others.

+'
+'
+'
+'
+'

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.